 Quack Up A Storm!

-The moment we touched down in Beijing, our first dinner thoughts reached out to Peking ducks.
+北京前门全聚德烤鸭店The moment we touched down in Beijing, our first dinner thoughts reached out to Peking ducks.
 How could we not, when we flew this far to attest flattering reports of crispy duck skin and tender, juicy meat?
 A friendly chat with the local cab driver sent us to the Quan Ju De's (全聚德烤鸭店) multi-leveled outlet in He Ping Men (和平门) which he said is the most authentic and delicious of all outlets.

-The restaurant was run in absolute efficiency as they quickly ushered you through the levels by use of walkie-talkies to ensure that you have a seat.
+A welcoming sight of rows of ducks still in their birthday suits greeting usThe restaurant was run in absolute efficiency as they quickly ushered you through the levels by use of walkie-talkies to ensure that you have a seat.
 The ducks were roasted with non-smoky hardwood fuel such as peach and pear to give its subtle fruity flavour.

-The helpful waiters/waitresses also stopped by each and every table to explain the history of the very duck being violated and demonstrated with ease on how to make a roll with the use of just a pair of chopsticks but in the end, I gave up, the process was too time-consuming.
+We were well rewarded for our six hours flight when we took an initial, crunchy bite.
+It tasted of heaven.The helpful waiters/waitresses also stopped by each and every table to explain the history of the very duck being violated and demonstrated with ease on how to make a roll with the use of just a pair of chopsticks but in the end, I gave up, the process was too time-consuming.

-It was very gratifying to sink my teeth into such succulent meat after a flight of anticipation but I have to say that after your basic craving is satisfied and the need for duck goes away with every bite, my marginal utility level dipped.
+They were efficient with the chopsticks while I was still living in stone age where my hands are my chopsticks but what's the fuss?
+The duck is still well-appreciated!It was very gratifying to sink my teeth into such succulent meat after a flight of anticipation but I have to say that after your basic craving is satisfied and the need for duck goes away with every bite, my marginal utility level dipped.
 It was too oily to be consumed in great quantities.
 Nevertheless, visitors to Beijing should definitely put this on their agenda to try at least once.
 I would advise that no one gets too over zealous since almost every single dish on the menu has something to do with ducks.
 You end up getting duck rice, duck noodles, duck meat soup and vegetables fried with duck and it could be very disorienting.

 北京前门全聚德烤鸭店 Beijing Qian Men Quan Ju De Kao Ya Dian